 Many pages of this website contain lots of images.
 They will load slowly if you don't have a fast internet connection, but we hope they will be worth the wait.

 This website is developed according to HTML 4.01 and CSS 3 standards.
-If you don't think it looks right it might be because you run an old web browser that doesn't support these standards.
+If you don't think it looks right it might be because you run an ancient web browser that doesn't support these standards.